Brent McIntosh

 Brent James McIntosh is an American attorney who served as Under Secretary of the Treasury for International Affairs from 2017 to 2019.
 He previously served as General Counsel of the United States Treasury.
 Prior to his government service, McIntosh was a partner at Sullivan & Cromwell and was co-head of the firm's cybersecurity practice.
 Mcintosh is now Citigroup's Chief Legal Officer & Corporate Secretary.

 Early life and education

 McIntosh was born in Lansing, Michigan, and raised in Williamston.
-His mother is a retired teacher, and his father is the founder of McNeer Company, a structural engineering firm based in Williamston.

-McIntosh received his undergraduate degree from the University of Michigan and his J.D. from Yale Law School.
+He received his undergraduate degree in economics and political science from the University of Michigan and his J.D. from Yale Law School.
 He was a law clerk to Judge Dennis Jacobs of the United States Court of Appeals for the Second Circuit and Judge Laurence Silberman of the United States Court of Appeals for the District of Columbia Circuit.

 Career

+Sullivan & Cromwell

+After his clerkships, he was an associate at Sullivan & Cromwell from 2001 to 2004.
+He returned to the firm in 2011 and became a partner.